cdapio/cdap/docs/courses/source/modules/m01_solving_big_data_problems_with_reactor.rst

 **How:** Hadoop/HBase is at the core of Big Data reference architecture

 - Ingest social media data from different sources
+- Ingest both in realtime and batch modes
 - Select and store tweets based on a filter
 - Analyze tweets and calculate sentiments
 - Store calculated results with geo-information